 Hel Becomes Queen

 In this realm, she fashioned for herself a kingdom, called Hel, after her own name, or sometimes Helheim or Niflhel.
-There she rules those dead who have not been chosen for either the fields of Folkvang or the great hall of Valhalla.
+There she rules those dead who have not been chosen for the fields of Folkvang or the hall of Valhalla.

-Becoming Queen of the Dead has not improved the sullen goddess’s mood and she reigns in perpetual disgust, her body rotting eternally as she sits in her great hall of Eljudnir.
+Becoming Queen of the Dead has not improved the sullen goddess’s mood and she reigns in perpetual disgust.
+Her body rotting eternally as she sits in her great hall of Eljudnir.

 The Queen of Hel listens to Hermod’s plea on behalf of all the Aesir.
 She hears that every living thing mourns and laments his loss and that the whole world begs for his return.